-The primary Coastal Act issues raised by the subject permit application relate to Coastal Act Section 30240(b), which requires development in areas adjacent to ESHA to be sited and designed to prevent impacts that would significantly degrade such areas, and to be compatible with the continuance of such habitat areas, and Coastal Act Section 30231, which requires protection of coastal waters through, among other means, controlling runoff and maintenance of natural vegetation buffer areas that protect riparian habitats.
+Although the applicant has made an effort to address Commission staff's concerns regarding the facility's setback from riparian areas by reconfiguring the facility to increase the proposed setback from 25 to 50 feet, staff has concluded that the proposed project remains inconsistent with Coastal Act Section 30240(b), which requires development in areas adjacent to ESHA to be sited and designed to prevent impacts that would significantly degrade such areas, and to be compatible with the continuance of such habitat areas; and with Coastal Act Section 30231, which requires protection of coastal waters through, among other means, controlling runoff and maintenance of natural vegetation buffer areas that protect riparian habitats.

-Commission staff recommends that the Commission deny the proposed project because the proposed 25-foot buffer from ESHA is inadequate and would not serve to protect water quality and riparian ESHA from significant degradation and disruption of habitat values.
-The facility's development and operations would degrade the riparian ESHA by significantly increasing dust, emissions, noise, vibration, lighting, erosion, and the introduction of waste, debris, sediment, and other pollutants and, potentially, invasive species.
-While the proposed 25-foot buffer and BMP's will provide some barrier, will help control fugitive dust, and will direct runoff away from the creek and riparian area to an extent, these measures are not sufficient to ensure adequate water quality and habitat protection required by the Chapter 3 policies cited above, especially for such an intensive site use.
-The proposed project is a concrete/asphalt/aggregate recycling facility adjacent to an impacted waterway that ultimately connects to Goleta Slough and; therefore, requires additional protections to prevent adverse impacts to the creek and riparian corridor.
-A larger riparian buffer is necessary given the proposed industrial site use in order to ensure adequate water quality and habitat protection and increase the effectiveness of pollution and sediment control measures.
+Commission staff recommends that the Commission deny the proposed project because the proposed 50-foot buffer is inadequate to protect water quality and riparian ESHA from significant degradation and disruption of habitat values.
+The proposed facility is an intensive site use, and while the proposed 50-foot buffer and BMP's will provide some barrier and will direct runoff away from the creek and riparian area to an extent, these measures are not sufficient in this case to ensure adequate water quality and habitat protection required by the Chapter 3 policies cited above.
+The site is immediately adjacent to an impacted waterway that ultimately connects to Goleta Slough and requires protections to prevent adverse impacts to the creek and riparian corridor.